rifqialf/customer-churn-elt/README.md

 4. Telco_customer_churn_demographics.csv
 5. Telco_customer_churn_population.csv

-EDA of the dataset can be explored at the Kaggle page, which are put into consideration but no extra action is deemed necessary for this project.
+The exploratory data analysis (EDA) of the dataset can be explored at the Kaggle page, which are put into consideration but no extra action is deemed necessary for this project.
 A small modification were made to the customer churn dataset: A part of the original Q3 data is slightly altered, moved into separate files, and then labeled as Q4 data.
 This is to allow a showcase of how the developed data pipeline accepts new data, update existing data, and apply the updates into the dashboard as end result.

 Below are data model of the customer churn data:
 <img width="1024" alt="Customer Churn Data Model" src="https://github.com/user-attachments/assets/1a067ad8-8b74-4636-afbc-894b0dd03b7c">

 Another dataset is shapefile of California county boundaries which was retrieved from [California Open Data Portal](https://data.ca.gov/dataset/ca-geographic-boundaries).